gbdev/pandocs/src/Audio_details.md

 - If the individual step is non-zero, _frequency calculation_ and _overflow check_ are performed immediately.

-_Frequency calculation_ consists of taking the value in the frequency "shadow register", shifting it right by the individual step, optionally negating the value, depending on the [direction](<#FF10 — NR10: Channel 1 sweep>), and summing this with the frequency "shadow register" to produce a new frequency.
+_Frequency calculation_ consists of taking the value in the frequency "shadow register", shifting it right by the individual step, optionally negating the value (depending on the [direction](<#FF10 — NR10: Channel 1 sweep>)) and summing this with the frequency
+"shadow register" to produce a new frequency.
 What is done with this new frequency depends on the context.

 The _overflow check_ simply calculates the new frequency and if it is greater than 2047, or $7FF, CH1 is disabled.